cocoa/eloquent-ruby/README.md

-16. Use Modules as Mixins
+16\.
+Use Modules as Mixins.